 Pass the popcorn, top up the Pimms and pitch up for an al fresco film.
-Follow the usher this way, for the best pop up cinemas in Kent
+Follow the usher this way, for the best pop up cinemas - oh and the odd bit of theatre - in Kent

 I’m writing a post on outdoor theatre, so I expect it to pelt down with rain any minute.
 Watching stars of the screen/thesps al fresco in gorgeous verdant surroundings is a truly magical way to pass a balmy summer evening, so here’s our curated list of the best imminent local productions.
 Shall I compare thee to a summer’s day?
 Well, yes, why not – on the whole the forecast looks good…

 Open Air Cinema, Betteshanger Country Park, Sat 2 June

 Limber up your vocal chords, wrap up warm and join us for a special sing-along screening of Golden Globe award-winning musical, The Greatest Showman!
 Doors open at 7:30 and the film will start at 9pm.
 Pack a blanket or deckchair and a hamper.
 Sit back, (popcorn in hand) relax and enjoy an alternative cinema experience under the stars.

 Moonlight Drive-In Cinema, The Hop Farm, various dates June – July

 The Hop Farm, just outside Paddock Wood, boasts the UK’s largest drive-in cinema and they go hell for leather over the summer with a selection of amazing films (each on over several dates throughout July – Aug).
 This year’s line-up includes: The Greatest Showman, Deadpool 2, Ocean’s 8, Jurassic World: Fallen Kingdom, Solo: A Star Wars Story, Breaking in, The First Purge and Sicario: Day of the Soldado.
 All shows start at 9pm or a bit later (to ensure it’s dark, I guess).
 You can see dates, viewings and ticket availability online.